-The Company also has a Suggestion Box available on the home page of SinclairNet.
-This Suggestion Box is to be used for the submission of thoughtful ideas related to business growth and innovations, such as ideas that moves the company forward, eliminate inefficiencies, improve workflow, increase profitability, and innovate.
+The Company also has a suggestion box available on the home page of SinclairNet, referred to as the Sinclair Innovation Box.
+This Innovation Box is to be used for the submission of thoughtful ideas related to business growth and innovations, such as ideas that moves the company forward, eliminate inefficiencies, improve workflow, increase profitability, and innovate.

-Conflict of Interests
+Conflict of Interests/Outside Employment

 It is the policy of the Company to prohibit its employees from engaging in any activity or practice in conflict with the interests of the Company, its customers, or the people it serves.
 All employees must avoid any actual or potential conflict between their personal interests and the interests of the Company in dealing with fellow employees, other organizations, clients, or individuals seeking to do business with the Company.
-Situations should be avoided where it would be reasonable for an objective observer to believe that the judgment or loyalty of the employee may be adversely affected by his or her own, or a close family member's external relationship.
+Situations should be avoided where it would be reasonable for an objective observer to believe that the judgment or loyalty of the employee may be adversely affected by their own, or an immediate family member's external relationship.
 This can include arrangements or circumstances which may influence an employee from acting in the best interests of the Company.
 Some examples of conflicts of interest which should always be avoided are as follows:

-- A. No employee, or member of his/her immediate family, will accept a gift of more than a token value service, money, loan or any full-time, part-time, or temporary employment from any organization which does business with the Company, is seeking to do business with the Company, or is a competitor of the Company, unless authorized to do so by the Company. - B. No employee or member of his/her immediate family may participate in any contest, drawing, or promotion sponsored by the Company solely or in association with its advertisers. - C. An employee or members of his/her immediate family may not participate in any industry audience measurement study.
-Should you receive a diary or any request from a survey firm (e.g., Nielsen) to participate in an audience measurement study, please decline.
-Employees also may not influence, either directly or indirectly, a survey participant in his/her responses. - D. Serving as a director, officer, partner, consultant, or in a managerial or technical capacity with an outside enterprise which does or is seeking to do business with or is a competitor of the Company.
+- 1. No officer, director or employee or member of his/her immediate family may knowingly accept: a) a gift (a "Gift") that is not customary for that position/responsibility, or b) any service, money, loan or any fulltime, part-time, or temporary employment (each an "Economic Benefit") from any organization that does business with the Company, is seeking to do business with the Company, or is a competitor of the Company, unless authorized to do so in writing in advance by his/her immediate supervisor, or in the case of an officer or director, from the Regulatory Committee of the Board.
+Before accepting any Gift or Economic Benefit, the Chief Executive Officer, Chief Financial Officer, and Chief Compliance Officer must obtain authorization from the Regulatory Committee, which shall report the request and its decision regarding the request to the Board. - 2.
+No officer, director or employee or member of his/her immediate family may participate in any contest, drawing, or promotion sponsored by the Company solely or in association with its advertisers. - 3.
+An officer, director or employee or members of his/her immediate family may not participate in any industry audience measurement study.
+Should you receive any request from a survey firm (e.g., Nielsen, Comscore, etc.) to participate in an audience measurement study, you must immediately decline participation.
+Officers, directors and employees also may not influence, either directly or indirectly, a survey participant in his/her responses.